juanpicado/verdaccio-with-bun/README.md

 Small example how to install dependencies from a private registry using verdaccio with [bun](https://bun.sh/).

-- Install dependencies (verdaccio itself) from a private registry
+- Install dependencies (verdaccio itself) from a private registry `bun install`
 - Run verdaccio with `bun`

 ```bash